MycoSci/mycosci.github.io/README.md

 # MycoSci Website

 MycoSci is a community-driven portal cataloging the fungal kingdom.
 The site is built with [Astro](https://astro.build) and styled using [Bootstrap](https://getbootstrap.com) for a clean, professional look.
+The prior Starlight documentation theme has been removed in favor of a custom Bootstrap interface.
+Legacy markdown content remains in `src/content/` for future use.

 ## Development